e-c-k-e-r/vall-e/vall_e.cpp/README.md

 ### Required Modifications

-[`encodec.cpp`](https://github.com/e-c-k-e-r/encodec.cpp) requires updating its GGML copy to the latest version, which requires a few lines to get the CPU backend working.
+[`encodec.cpp`](https://github.com/PABannier/encodec.cpp) requires updating its GGML copy to the latest version, which requires a few lines to get the CPU backend working (per my [fork](https://github.com/e-c-k-e-r/encodec.cpp)).

-[`llama.cpp`](https://github.com/e-c-k-e-r/llama.cpp) only possible modification needs to ensure that a non-causal attention mask is used; everything necessary can be hacked together with clever tricks.
+[`llama.cpp`](https://github.com/ggerganov/llama.cpp) only possible modification needs to ensure that a non-causal attention mask is used; everything necessary can be hacked together with clever tricks.

 ## To-Do

 * [x] converted model to GGUF
 	* [ ] convert it without modifying any of the existing code, as the tokenizer requires some care
-	* [ ] *actually* convert the model properly, as the embeddings differ from the real model
 * [x] basic framework
 	* [x] load the quantized model
 	* [x] orchestrate the required embeddings